top of page

 NO. It depends on your adversary.

-What type of Artillery in the Museum?
+What type of Artillery is in the Museum?

 Everything is modern.